 The investment advisory agreement was first approved by our Board of Directors on December 13, 2007 and by a majority of the limited partners of Fifth Street Mezzanine Partners III, L.P. through a written consent first solicited on December 14, 2007.
 On March 14, 2008, our Board of Directors, including all of the directors who are not "interested persons" as defined in the 1940 Act, approved an amendment to the investment advisory agreement that revised the investment advisory agreement to clarify the calculation of the base management fee.
 Such amendment was also approved by a majority of our outstanding voting securities through a written consent first solicited on April 7, 2008.
 On May 2, 2011, the investment advisory agreement was further amended, as approved by our Board of Directors, to exclude management fees on any assets held in the form of cash and cash equivalents.
 Most recently, at a meeting of the Board of Directors held on January 14, 2013, the Board of Directors, including a majority of the independent directors, approved the annual continuation of the investment advisory agreement.
 Unless earlier terminated as described below, the investment advisory agreement, as amended, will remain in effect from year-to-year if approved annually by the Board of Directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.
 The investment advisory agreement will automatically terminate in the event of its assignment.
-The investment advisory agreement may also be terminated by either party without penalty upon not more than 60 days' written notice to the other.
 The investment advisory agreement may also be terminated, without penalty, upon the vote of a majority of our outstanding voting securities.